Density of the union of positive diagonal binary quadratic forms: Introduction

+We will continue use the symbol $\Delta$ to denote the set of discriminants and $\Delta_0$ to denote the set of fundamental discriminants. \end{notation}

-\begin{Acknowledgements} This article is a version the author's master thesis.
+\begin{Acknowledgements} This article is a version the author's master thesis at the University of Bonn.
 The author would like to thank his advisor Valentin Blomer for introducing the problem, and giving generous feedback and encouragement along the way, especially during the global pandemic.
-The author also thanks Edgar Assing for his lectures on number theory. \end{Acknowledgements}
+The author thanks Edgar Assing for his lectures on analytic number theory.
+Finally, the author is grateful to the anonymous referees for their valuable time and comments. \end{Acknowledgements}